alien-2709/pwn.college_lavanya/ComprehendingCommands.md

 9.As BLUEPRINT seemed suspicious , I catted it out to obtain the next clue in  */usr/lib/python3.8/multiprocessing/__pycache__*.

-10. As the clue is delayed , I entered the directory */usr/lib/python3.8/multiprocessing/__pycache__* and then listed out the files in it.
+10.As the clue is delayed , I entered the directory */usr/lib/python3.8/multiprocessing/__pycache__* and then listed out the files in it.

-11. As MEMO seemed suspicious , I catted it out to obtain the next clue in */usr/share/racket/pkgs/math-lib/math/private/distributions/impl/compiled*.
+11.As MEMO seemed suspicious , I catted it out to obtain the next clue in */usr/share/racket/pkgs/math-lib/math/private/distributions/impl/compiled*.

-12. As the clue is trapped , I listed the files in it directly by using its absolute path 'ls */usr/share/racket/pkgs/math-lib/math/private/distributions/impl/compiled*'.
+12.As the clue is trapped , I listed the files in it directly by using its absolute path 'ls */usr/share/racket/pkgs/math-lib/math/private/distributions/impl/compiled*'.

-13. Since TRACE-TRAPPED looked suspicious , I catted it out by using its absolute path to obtain the next clue in */usr/share/racket/pkgs/draw-doc/scribblings/draw*.
+13.Since TRACE-TRAPPED looked suspicious , I catted it out by using its absolute path to obtain the next clue in */usr/share/racket/pkgs/draw-doc/scribblings/draw*.